 Manufacturers have their own servers to store the monitoring data and user data so they can provide good monitoring service.
 When you check the system status on the monitoring app or on the website, request will be sent to the cloud servers and data will be downloaded to your device.

-When setting up the WiFi/Ethernet connection for the inverter, the password will only be stored locally in the device for connection purpose.
+When setting up the WiFi/Internet connection for the inverter, the password will only be stored locally in the device for connection purpose.
 It won’t be uploaded to the cloud nor be revealed.

 Please check the screen/LED status of the inverter.